Fernando Lugo: Curuguaty events

-Itaipu Binacional
+Itaipú Binacional

-In May 2011, representatives of the Itaipu Pension Fund (Cajubi) met with Lugo and the Director General of Itaipu, Gustavo Codas, to discuss Cajubi's problematic investments abroad.
+In May 2011, representatives of the Itaipú Pension Fund (Cajubi) met with Lugo and the Director General of Itaipu, Gustavo Codas, to discuss Cajubi's problematic investments abroad.

-In May 2012, during Lugo's presidency and with Diego Bertolucci as Itaipu's Legal Director, former prosecutor and Cajubi lawyer Rafael Fernández obtained an investment recovery contract with a fee of USD 4 million, of which USD 500,000 was paid upon signing.
+In May 2012, during Lugo's presidency and with Diego Bertolucci as Itaipú's Legal Director, former prosecutor and Cajubi lawyer Rafael Fernández obtained an investment recovery contract with a fee of US$4 million, of which US$500,000 was paid upon signing.

-In early June 2012, during Lugo's presidency, Itaipu's Legal Director, Diego Bertolucci, publicly dubbed Cajubi's investments abroad "The Heist of the Century."
-Bertolucci told the media that he had orders from the President of the Republic, Fernando Lugo, to recover the embezzled funds.
+In early June 2012, during Lugo's presidency, Itaipú's Legal Director, Diego Bertolucci, publicly dubbed Cajubi's investments abroad "The Heist of the Century."
+Bertolucci told the media that he had orders from Lugo to recover the embezzled funds.

-On June 14, 2012, ABC Color reported that, during Lugo's presidency, Itaipu Binacional assumed responsibility for the total amount of the "theft of the century."
+On 14 June 2012, ABC Color reported that, during Lugo's presidency, Itaipu Binacional assumed responsibility for the total amount of the "theft of the century."

 In August and September 2012, under the presidency of Lugo's successor, Federico Franco, the contract for attorney Rafael Fernandez's fees in Cajubi was rejected and renegotiated.
-The incoming Legal Director of Itaipu, Eusebio Ramon Ayala, described the contract as quasi-criminal and exploitative.
-Fernandez's fees were reduced from USD 4 million to USD 2 million.
+The incoming Legal Director of Itaipú, Eusebio Ramon Ayala, described the contract as quasi-criminal and exploitative.
+Fernandez's fees were reduced from US$4 million to US$2 million.